robroc/russian-twitter-trolls-canada/README.md

 This code isolates tweets aimed at Canadians and analyzes broad statistics.

+The resulting dataset of Canada-specific tweets is in the file `troll_tweets_canada.csv`

 The code is in the Jupyter Notebook file (.ipynb).
 It requires the pandas and matplotlib libraries.
 Some natural language processing is done with the nltk library.

-You will need to download the original data files from the [FiveThirtyEight repo](https://github.com/fivethirtyeight/russian-troll-tweets).
+To run the entire code, you will need to download the original data files from the [FiveThirtyEight repo](https://github.com/fivethirtyeight/russian-troll-tweets).